google/tracing-framework/docs/addons.md

 TODO(benvanik): enable togglable actions via result-like objects returned from the call.

-If building an extension that should work both under node and the browser be sure to check if `wtf.hud` is defined before attempting to call any methods on it.
+If building an addon that should work both under node and the browser be sure to check if `wtf.hud` is defined before attempting to call any methods on it.

-## App Extensions
+## App Addons

-Application extensions run inside a hidden iframe sandbox inside of the application.
-Each extension gets loaded when a document is opened and destroyed when it is closed.
+Application addons run inside a hidden iframe sandbox inside of the application.
+Each addon gets loaded when a document is opened and destroyed when it is closed.

-Extensions have access to the `wtf.db` namespace on the global object as well as a few helper libraries, such as [d3](http://d3js.org/).
+Addons have access to the `wtf.db` namespace on the global object as well as a few helper libraries, such as [d3](http://d3js.org/).
 Any other scripts can be inserted via the manifest.